|The Ole Missi delegation led by Dr. Noel Wilkin, Provost and Chief Academic Officer with Dr. Chen Kuo-Jung, Dean of the College of Humanities |

 The University of Mississippi Delegation visited the Liberty Square in Taipei, Taiwan

-The delegation of six high-level faculty of University of Mississippi (UM) lead by Dr. Noel Wilkin, Provost and Chief Academic Officer and joined by Dr. Lee Cohen, Dean of the College of Liberal Arts; Dr. Donald Dyer, Associate Dean for Faculty and Academic Affairs in the College of Liberal Arts; Dr. Daniel O’Sullivan, Chair of the Department of Modern Languages; Dr. Henrietta Yang, Associate Professor of Chinese; and Ms. Blair McElroy, Director of the Office of Global Engagement, visited Taiwan for a week at the beginning of March 2020.
+At the beginning of March, Dr. Noel Wilkin, Provost and Chief Academic Officer at the University of Mississippi visited Taiwan for a week, accompanied by Dr. Lee Cohen, Dean of the College of Liberal Arts; Dr. Donald Dyer, Associate Dean for Faculty and Academic Affairs in the College of Liberal Arts; Dr. Daniel O’Sullivan, Chair of the Department of Modern Languages; Dr. Henrietta Yang, Associate Professor of Chinese; and Ms. Blair McElroy, Director of the Office of Global Engagement.

-In addition, the delegation visited Tamkang University and several cultural sites in Taipei and Chaiyi.
-They enjoyed Taiwanese cuisine and learned about Taiwanese culture.
-During this visit, the group was thoroughly impressed by the way how Taiwan was handling the COVID-19 crisis.
-They found that Taiwan government implemented various societal measures and imposed multiple governmental decrees to stop the spread of the pandemic in the country.
-Everywhere the delegation went, people wore masks, had their temperature taken and sanitized their hands as they moved in and out of public buildings.
-After returning to the United States from this trip, the delegation felt they were much more prepared than most in the United States.
+The delegation also visited Tamkang University and several cultural sites in Taipei and Chiayi.
+As well as enjoying Taiwan’s cuisine and culture, the visitors were thoroughly impressed by the way Taiwan is handling the COVID-19 crisis to stop the spread of the pandemic.
+For example, everywhere the delegation went, people wore masks and they had their temperature taken and sanitized their hands as they moved in and out of public buildings.

-UM is currently working with the Education Division of the Taipei Economic and Cultural Office in Houston to apply for Ministry of Education’s support on the recruitment of Mandarin teachers from Taiwan to UM.
+The university also is currently working with the Education Division of the Taipei Economic and Cultural Office in Houston to apply for Ministry of Education assistance to recruit Mandarin teachers from Taiwan.